 - Turn the heat down to low and simmer for 10 -12 mins.
 Stir and mash fruit during this time.

-- CHIA SEEDS – Once the compote has been simmering for 10 mins, remove it from the stovetop and add 1 tbsp of chia seeds.
+- CHIA SEEDS - Once the compote has been simmering for 10 mins, remove it from the stovetop and add 1 tablespoon of chia seeds.
 Stir and allow to thicken

 Once you have the hang of making compote (not difficult) you can experiment with a range of flavours.
 Why not try adding